£63.75 £85.00

 TECHNICAL INFO

-Suntour XCE 4050 pedals, hailing from Japan and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 363 grams - pretty lightweight for pedals at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Velo Soffatti saddle, hailing from Taiwan and in production during the 1990s (yet still new & unused after all this time!).
+Made from synthetic/steel material and weighing in at 341 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW